 Follow these steps to quickly add a video to your Modern Editor email template.

-5. In the Edit Content window on the left side, start adding in your video links.
+3. In the Edit Content window on the left side, start adding in your video links and fallbacks.

 Type in the URL's for the various formats.
-For more information on which email clients and web browsers support which types of video formats please see the attached .pdf.
+For more information on which email clients and web browsers support which types of video formats please review the previous section that covers support.
 You don't have to create all three versions of your video but you'll get the best support if you do.

-Also notice that for those email clients that do not support the video format you're using (or in some cases - we're looking at you Outlook - don't support any video formats) subscribers will see the fallback image and clicking will redirect them to YouTube or another site to watch the video.
+Also notice that for those email clients that do not support the video format you're using (or in some cases don't support any video formats such as Outlook) subscribers will see the fallback image and clicking will redirect them to YouTube or another site to watch the video.